Battle Creek (TV series)

 Battle Creek is an American comedy-drama television series that premiered on CBS on March 1, 2015, as a weekly show broadcast on each Sunday.
 Starring Josh Duhamel and Dean Winters, the show followed the mismatched partnership of a police detective and FBI agent in Battle Creek, Michigan.
+The series received generally favorable reviews.
 CBS announced on May 8, 2015, after only 9 episodes had aired, that Battle Creek would end after 13 episodes.